How to Get Rid of Woodpeckers that are Damaging Your Home

 Issue 3: Nesting Holes

 Woodpeckers may drill roost holes into your siding to create nests.
 They use their nests to store food and may drill multiple holes as small storage spaces.
 These holes will be larger than the tiny holes they create when searching for food.
+Cedar siding, log construction, and other soft-wood exteriors common in Sunriver and Eagle Crest are especially attractive for nesting because they are easier to excavate than harder materials.

 Solution 3: Provide a New House

 You can buy woodpecker houses or do a DIY with a quick building project.
 This will provide an alternative place for woodpeckers to settle.
 You can then do a quick temporary patch of their roost holes using putty.
-Check that there are no living creatures in the holes before patching!
+Check that there are no living creatures in the holes before patching.

 Flicker Nest Box.
 Image Credit: uncharteddiy.com